poblabs/weewx-belchertown/README.md

 -   `visibility`: Kilometers.

 ### Forecast Translation
-Aeris Weather provides the observations in "weather codes" which allows you to translate these codes to your language.
+AerisWeather provides the observations in "weather codes" which allows you to translate these codes to your language.
 Take a look at the skin.conf and all the `forecast_` labels.
 As with anything in skin.conf, it's advised to copy this to weewx.conf so your changes aren't lost on upgrades.
 See how to do this in the [Translating the Skin](#translating-the-skin) section.

 ### MQTT and MQTT Websockets (optional)
 MQTT is a publish / subscribe system.
 Mostly used for IoT devices, but it works great for a live weather website.